lukaszglowacz/northern-lights-photography/README.md

   - Poppins is an easily readable font, and Oswald was selected via https://typ.io/search

 - Colour Scheme
-  - The leading color is a shade of green, which fits perfectly with the theme of the Northern Lights.
+  - The leading colour is a shade of green, which fits perfectly with the theme of the Northern Lights.
-  - The colors were selected via http://colormind.io/
+  - The colours were selected via http://colormind.io/

 ![color-mind-picker](https://user-images.githubusercontent.com/119242394/213212242-8bf04506-5d24-4f88-94e6-2c68c1dcd471.jpg)